Sam-Varghese/Notes/Web-Devlopment/FrontentLibraries/ReactNotes.md

 <hr>

-Execute following command at the terminal `npx create-react-app react-tutorial` where reat-tutorial is the name to my react app
+- Execute following command at the terminal `npx create-react-app react-tutorial` where reat-tutorial is the name to my react app
+- Now execute `cd react-tutorial`

 <hr>